In-Data-We-Trust/In-Data-We-Trust.github.io/_pages/about.md

 We have both an AWS stack and an Azure stack that we have used first-hand and recommend.
 It is a simple stack that is infinitely better than a complicated solution at this stage of the company.

-With our recommended data stacks, they will let any curious Analyst or Scientist learn the Engineering aspect of Data.
+With our recommended data stacks, they will let any curious Analyst or Scientist learn the engineering aspect of data.
 This can begin to unlock powerful analytics for your organisation!
-They can discover a new data source, table or API, make the data available to themselves.
-Which allows them to provide an answer, receive feedback and iterate as required.
+They can discover a new data source and make this available to themselves to analyse.
+Which allows them to provide an answer ***quickly***, receive feedback and iterate without having an Engineering bottleneck.

 ### We Already Have a Data-Stack